olayasturias/olayasturias.github.io/_posts/2020-07-25-rpi-cam-ros.md

 # Configuring the camera

-As I mentioned before, I'm assuming that you have a full install of ROS Melodic in your raspberry.
-However, getting the ROS camera node to work on the raspberry wasn't straightforward for me, so here I'm showing you how I did it.
+As I mentioned before, I'm assuming that you have a full install of ROS Melodic in your Raspberry.
+However, getting the ROS camera node to work on the Raspberry wasn't straightforward for me, so here I'm showing you how I did it.

 First of all, in Preferences > Raspberry Pi configuration > Interfaces,